Key takeaways

 Considerations for conservative investors with lower risk tolerance

-If you’re trying to generate income to meet current cash flow needs, you may find yourself facing challenges in the current high inflation/rising interest rate environment.
+If you’re trying to generate income to meet current cash flow needs, you may find yourself facing significant challenges in a higher inflation/rising interest rate environment.
 Here are two tactics to consider.

 Gradually shift money out of cash

-If you have significant cash holdings, it may be beneficial to move those dollars incrementally into bonds and other types of securities that offer more attractive yields.
-Other investments you choose won’t have the liquidity or relative safety of cash, but most likely will pay a higher rate of interest, moderating some lost purchasing power owed to inflation.
-It’s possible to invest in short-term bonds that pay competitive yields.
+If you have significant cash holdings, it may be beneficial to move some of those dollars incrementally into certificates of deposits (CDs), U.S. Treasuries, bonds and other types of securities that offer more attractive yields.
+Certain cash-equivalent investments you choose won’t necessarily have the liquidity of a checking or savings account, but other options may offer a higher rate of return, or yield, mitigating some lost purchasing power owed to inflation.

 Source: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates.